xyxj1024/xyxj1024.github.io/_posts/2022-04-20-linux-radix-tree.md

 [^2]: The name *patricia* comes from the phrase "*p*ractical *a*lgorithm to re*tr*ieve *i*nformation *c*oded *i*n *a*lphanumeric."

 [^3]: See Donald E. Knuth, *The Art of Computer Programming.
-Sorting and Searching*, Vol. &#x8546;, Addison-Wesley, Reading, MA, 1973.
+Sorting and Searching*, Vol. III, Addison-Wesley, Reading, MA, 1973.

 [^4]: Peter Kirschenhofer and Helmut Prodinger, "Further Results on Digital Search Trees," *Theoretical Computer Science*, Volume 58, Issues 1-3, June 1988, Pages 143-154.